-HOME NEWS GALLERY ARTICLES SHOP FREE ABOUT CONTACT LINKS
+HOME NEWS GALLERY LICENSING SHOP ABOUT CONTACT

-Sci-fi Fantasy Surreal Space Abstract Logo Concept Texture Misc
+Sci-Fi illustration Surreal Abstract Texture Misc

 Abandoned desert city with flying ships

-Older image comments:
+More image comments:

-anonymous wrote:Jun 15, 1999
+anonymous wrote:June 15, 1999

 ???
 Nice holiday picture.
 Where did you take it?

-Ralph Vaughan wrote:Jun 7, 1999
+Ralph Vaughan wrote:June 7, 1999

 Nicely done and very evocative.
 I have a weakness for riverside and seaside ports.
 The reflection is a nice counterpoint to the city itself and the pale moons.